Graicc/link-share-forever/notes/log.md

 # Logs

+## 2025-09-11
+RSS!
+Forogt how much of RSS spec is weird (need to have xmlns:cd="http://purl.org/dc/elements/1/1" or it doesn't work) but it passes [https://validator.w3.org/feed/check.cgi](W3 Feed Validator) so good enough for me.
+/feed/[name] responds with rss feed like it does on the live version.

+I dislike that RSS uses [RFC822](https://www.ietf.org/rfc/rfc822.txt) dates.
+ISO8601 🔛🔝

+Other changes:
+- Wasn't actually initializing outlines, oopsie!
+- Date support

 ## 2025-09-07
 Got end to end flow working!
 You can now add links!
 - Moved form parsing to pg.c